 (If you are looking for a full document on how to enable GZip compression on WordPress, please refer to this article on CollectiveRay)

-Step 4: Enable the System - Cache plugin
+5. Enable the System - Cache plugin

-This plugin caches each whole page on your site and optionally recommends to your browser and this page should be cached for some time.
-Browser side cache makes a lot of sense especially because you won't need to redownload certain images and files over and over again.
+Browser cache makes a lot of sense especially because you won't need to redownload certain images and files over and over again.
 The browser will use the local copy and thus less data transfer is required and hence your pages load faster.

-Step 5: Leverage Browser Caching at the server level
+6. Leverage Browser Caching at the server level

-This is very similar to Step 3, and is strictly related to Browser caching.
-However this is done at the server level.
+The difference is that this step is now done at the server level.
 Basically, you'll need to recommend to the Browser to cache certain files types for a specific amount of time.
 Google PageSpeed suggests at least ONE MONTH.

 Header set Cache-Control "max-age=2592000, public"